 22.3 Interpreting Credible Intervals

 The model summary reports the Bayesian Credible Intervals (CrIs) of the posterior distributions.
-Another way of obtaining summaries of the coefficients is to use the posterior_summary() function which returns a table (technically, a matrix, another type of R objects; we print only the first two rows with [1:2,] because we can ignore the other ones).
+Another way of returning summaries of the coefficients is to use the posterior_summary() function which returns a table (technically, a matrix, another type of R objects; we print only the first two rows with [1:2,] because we can ignore the other ones).

-summary(rt_bm, prob = 0.8)
+summary(rt_bm, prob =0.8)

 Family: gaussian